 We continue to take the threat of Covid-19 seriously and will follow the most current State of Alaska and Center for Disease Control (CDC) guidelines to ensure the safety of our volunteers.
-We will continue to implement the following precautions during the 2023 season.
+We will continue to implement the following precautions during the 2024 season.

-- Stream Watch caches will be stocked with hand sanitizer and disinfectants so that volunteers can sanitize shared tools including litter pickers at the beginning and end of each shift. - Use your best judgment.
+- Stream Watch caches will be stocked with hand sanitizer and disinfectants so that volunteers can sanitize as they see fit. - Use your best judgment.
 If you are feeling ill, refrain from volunteering until you feel better.